wanlinyang1111/LeetCode-Practice/arrays-hashing/Medium/442-Find-All-Duplicates-in-an-Array/note.md

 ### 1. Not Meeting Constant Space Requirement:
 - **Error**: Using data structures like `set` or `dict` for tracking duplicates.
 - **Reason**: This problem requires constant auxiliary space, meaning additional data structures that grow with input size are not allowed, except for the return array.
-- **How to Avoid**: Mark visited indices within the array itself, as the numbers fall within a range that allows in-place modifications.
+- **How to Avoid**: Mark visited indices within the array itself, as the numbers fall within a range that allows in-place modifications

 ### 2. Misinterpreting the Number Range:
 - **Error**: Incorrectly managing indices without considering the 1-based to 0-based index mapping.